-Doctor Erhard's manner rested under the heavy shade of thick pine forest.
-It was the doctor's vacation retreat, but for the last two years it had become his home.
+Doctor Erhard's manner rested in the shadowy heart of an ancient pine forest.
+It was the doctor's vacation retreat, but for the last two years, it had become his home.

-Every night he dreamt about stumbling over bloated corpses in rain flooded trenches.
+Every night he dreamt about stumbling over-bloated corpses in the rain flooded trenches.
 His nightmares were like vivid pieces of cinema set to the soundtrack of screams and artillery fire.
 Every night he watched his hands perform the same amputations, cut away the same burnt flesh and excise bullets that had lodged themselves in the soft tissue of internal organs.

-He reassured all of the it had to be done, but all too often the excruciating pain of vivisection proved futile.
-He always insisted he survived because he promised God that if he returned home safely he would never again support in any way this vilest expression of man's innate evil.
+He reassured each one that it had to be done, but all too often, the excruciating pain of vivisection proved futile.
+He always insisted he survived because of a promise excreted from him by God, that if he returned home safely, he would never again support in any way this vilest expression of man's innate evil.

 He ran a successful practice.
 He was able to send his son to school in America to avoid being sent to war by the Nazis.
-When the bombs began to fall on the cities, he moved his practice out of the city and headed for the sanctuary of the countryside.
+When the bombs began to fall on the cities, he moved his practice out of town and headed for the sanctuary of the countryside.

 The war came and went, and Germany lay in ruins.
 The invaders settled all across the fatherland and took what they want.
 Erhard didn't leave his home much anymore.
 He thought it safer to stay out from the view of the occupiers.